Our experienced tax professionals can guide you through the paperwork maze and help you receive a fair outcome.

 Once received, the IRS examination or collection office that handled your case will review your protest and attempt to resolve the disputed tax issue(s).
 If unsuccessful, your protest will be forwarded to the Office of Appeals for consideration.
 Although this may seem pretty straightforward, there are actually specific processes and procedures, depending on the nature of your tax dispute.
 If you omit required information in your written protest or fail to follow the correct guidelines, your request for appeal could be denied.

 Make sure your appeal is handled correctly.
 Speak with a seasoned tax professional, like those at Tax Defense Network.
-Our tax experts will do more than show you an IRS appeal letter sample and where to send the IRS appeal letter.
-We’ll work within the narrow timeframe to protect your IRS appeal rights, suggest additional information to include, and execute your IRS tax appeal according to tax law – even if that means taking it to tax court.
+Our tax experts will do more than show you an appeal letter sample and tell you where to send it.
+We’ll work within the narrow timeframe to protect your IRS appeal rights, suggest additional information to include, and execute your tax appeal according to tax law – even if that means taking it to tax court.